wfgydbu/paravirtualization/README.md

 ##### Inode, Directory and Pathname
 Xv6 implements these three parts in a single file *fs.c*, so we discuss them together.
 There are two concepts of *inode*, one is on-disk inodes, which is the physical data stored on the disk; another is in-memory inodes, which can be served as a "cache" to the on-disk inodes.
 The number of in-memory inodes has limited.

-Each inode has an *inum* as identify.
+Each inode has an *inum* as identity.
 Its element *type* in *struct inode* represents the type of *data* in this inode, it could be a file, a directory or a special device.

 Then two functions related to directory, *dirlink()* and *dir	lookup()*, provide interface to construct the tree structure of logical file system starts with '/', whose inum in its inode is 1.